p0l1t1c1an/CTFNotes/CSAW/BigBang/Readme.md

 Then, that iv_a gets printed out to us.
 I can learn the value of MAGIC by counting the bits.
 This comes out to be `73 bits`.
 Then, iv_b is created from iv_a.
 Essentially, if a bit in iv_a is 1 then iv_b has 73 bytes of all 1s and the same for zeros both keeping the order from iv_a.
-So I know exactly what iv_b is when I are given iv_a.
+So I know exactly what iv_b is when I am given iv_a.

 ### Input